Why I voted for Trump (after crying when he was elected last time)

 How could the woman who wrote “my body can make babies and I can kill them if I want to” vote for people who are pro-life?

-Well, abortion isn’t outlawed, it’s now up to the vote of people in individual states (and there are exceptions).
-I think women should always have access to abortions, and I’ve also heard Vance talk about it and think he’s reasonable.
+Well, abortion isn’t going to be outlawed (contrary to some media portrayals I’ve seen), it’s now up to the vote of people in individual states, with exceptions that make sense.
+I think women should always have access to safe abortions, and I’ve also heard Vance discuss it and think his perspective is reasonable.
 I think women should be taught more about how our bodies function so we can track our fertility and prevent pregnancy without relying on pharmaceuticals.
-And to be honest while I think that is still a great line of poetry in terms of art, I laugh reading it now, because it’s full of young angst and I would never write that sentence today!
+And to be honest while I think that is still a great line of poetry in an artistic sense, I laugh reading it now, because it’s full of young angst and I would never write that sentence today!

 Truth being told, while I am fully “my body my choice” ..
 I don’t know that I morally agree with abortion now, either.